Skip to content

 Megg toured globally with Postmodern Jukebox from 2021 to 2023, including a viral 1920s-style collaboration, and later led a Cirque du Soleil country music project.

 Megg released Never Been Home in 2025, blending classic influences with a modern edge, capturing both nostalgia and innovation.
-She is now set to release Massive Negroni in 2026 and will tour throughout American, the UK, and France.
+She is now set to release Massive Negroni in 2026 and will tour throughout America, the UK, and France.

 Visit sweetmegg.com